Using the right pre-treatment for wastewater compliance

 Discharge water is drawn from an outlet below the surface, preventing oil from being carried over into a sewer.
 The resulting wastewater is largely clean from solids and oils.

 Grease interceptor solids compartments must be cleaned out regularly to prevent blockages.
-As a general rule of thumb, clean the compartment out when it reaches 25 per cent of its capacity.
-Some users set a time-based cleaning schedule, based on the capacity of the facility.
+As a general rule of thumb, clean the compartment out when it reaches 25 percent of its capacity.

 What is an oil separator?